This page provides a comprehensive guide on how to contribute to the Wisdom project.

 - [ ] All tests pass locally

-- [ ] New tests added for new functionality
+- [ ] New tests added for new functionality (if applicable)

 - [ ] Documentation updated (if applicable)